 "My father had his boat and she had her boat," Mike said.
 "She took my sister in the boat with her, wrapped her up and put her in a basket and went fishing."

 While living in Point Baker, Kathy caught pneumonia and the family moved to Juneau after life in a remote cabin proved too difficult with a child.
 "To get to town was a major adventure," Mike said.
 "They thought it would be better if they lived in a town."

 Agnes Armour got a job with the Bureau of Indian Affairs.
 The couple later divorced and she moved to California and worked for the federal government, where she eventually became a facilities maintenance management specialist.
 She retired from a U.S. military base in Okinawa, Japan where she supervised a facilities maintenance crew with more than 25 men.

 Agnes Armour retired to Lacey, Washington in the late 1990s and joined a senior citizen police patrol and became president of the senior citizens bowling league that boasted 450 members.
-She was an excellent bowler, “an unstoppable force,” Mike, who bowled until the age of 80 when arthritis forced her to quit.
+She was an excellent bowler, "an unstoppable force," Mike said, who bowled until the age of 80 when arthritis forced her to quit.

 "This was a woman who had boundless energy," Mike said.
 "She was a small lady with a big personality.
 I used to call her my little fireball.
 She was amazing."

 Agnes Armour is survived by son, Mike Armour of Haines, daughter Kathy Jones of Washington and son Brian Armour of Oregon.